edificeio/edifice-mobile-framework/README.md

     cd AwesomeProject
     react-native run-android # launch your project into your AVD
     ```
-    > **NOTE** : if you encounter an error like `Cannot run program "/Android/Sdk/build-tools/23.0.1/aapt: error=2` you need to install some package.
+    > **TROUBLESHOOTING** : if you encounter an error like `Cannot run program "/Android/Sdk/build-tools/23.0.1/aapt: error=2` you need to install some package.
 See [#react-native/issues/17753](https://github.com/facebook/react-native/issues/17753)

 ## Develop with App.e code